MBTITheorist

 Do INTJs have emotions?

 Yes.
-The INTJ function stack includes introverted feeling (Fi) in the tertiary position, which means INTJs do experience deep personal emotions—they simply tend to process them internally rather than expressing them outwardly.
-Thomson (1998) notes that INTJs often have strong convictions and loyalties rooted in their Fi, even when these are not visible to others.
+The INTJ function stack includes introverted feeling (Fi) in the tertiary position, which means INTJs do experience deep personal emotions, they simply process them internally rather than expressing them outwardly.
+Thomson (1998) notes that INTJs often have strong convictions and loyalties rooted in their introverted feeling, even when these are not visible to others.
 The stereotype of the emotionless INTJ is a misunderstanding of their preference for keeping emotional processing private.

 What does the INTJ 'grip' experience look like?